 And then point three would be to consciously reframe your thoughts.
 For example, I listed the positives of my bipolar.
 So, I made a mental list.
 I’ve made physical lists.
 And as I do it, and as I go through these lists and remind myself, I see my bipolar in a completely new light.

 So, don’t get me wrong, there are negatives involved with bipolar and other mental illnesses.
-I’m not saying it’s all hunky dory, but continually dwelling on them doesn’t do us any favours at all.
+I’m not saying it’s all hunky-dory, but continually dwelling on them doesn’t do us any favours at all.
 We’re dwelling on things and thoughts that aren’t really real.
-They’re just in our head.
+They’re just in our heads.

 Your Action Challenge